cooking a lot of korean food lately. can’t wait to try this!

 2 tbs soy sauce

-2 tbs brown sugar (or 1 tbs of brown sugar and 1½ tbs rice syrup)
+2 tbs brown sugar (or 1 tbs of brown sugar and 1½ tbs rice syrup) (optional; the pear is so sweet!)

 a pinch of ground black pepper